 - 5.201.
-The licensing authority notes that - - (a) taxi fares are usually related to the time and distance travelled and it is therefore appropriate to ensure that licensed drivers know the shortest and/or most expedient route(s) to avoid unnecessarily high fares being charged to the customer.
-Whilst Private Hire journeys are not required to be based on a taximeter, in reality the majority of private hire drivers carrying out general public work within Rushmoor do use a meter. - (b) licensed drivers providing services to the general public do not generally have the opportunity to check the details of a route before starting; whereas hackney carriages are usually directly available for hire at ranks or on the street, the drivers of private hire vehicles may receive concurrent bookings through their operator (e.g., via radio, computer, mobile communications device or similar); and - (c) further to (a) and (b) above, road works, diversions, traffic jams, traffic accidents etc mean that it is not always appropriate to rely on satellite navigation equipment or similar; whereas such incidents can affect the reliability of service offered to the customer. - 5.202.
-For these reasons, ease of, and expedient navigation, the licensing authority believes it is important that hackney carriage and private hire drivers providing

-- a public service have a good working knowledge of the local highway network and associated topography of the area. - 5.203.
+The licensing authority notes that - (a) taxi fares are usually related to the time and distance travelled and it is therefore appropriate to ensure that licensed drivers know the shortest and/or most expedient route(s) to avoid unnecessarily high fares being charged to the customer. - (b) licensed drivers providing services to the general public do not generally have the opportunity to check the details of a route before starting; whereas hackney carriages are usually directly available for hire at ranks or on the street, the drivers of private hire vehicles may receive concurrent bookings through their operator (e.g., via radio, computer, mobile communications device or similar); and - (c) further to (a) and (b) above, road works, diversions, traffic jams, traffic accidents etc mean that it is not always appropriate to rely on satellite navigation equipment or similar; whereas such incidents can affect the reliability of service offered to the customer. - 5.202.
+For these reasons, ease of, and expedient navigation, the licensing authority believes it is important that hackney carriage and private hire drivers providing a public service have a good working knowledge of the local highway network and associated topography of the area. - 5.203.
 The topography test comprises of 30 multiple choice questions and the pass mark is 25.
 Applicants will be given a maximum of 45 minutes to complete the test.
 Any questions not answered in this time will be marked as incorrect.